vishnumaiea/KiExport/Readme.md

 ## Configuration File

 KiExport supports a JSON configuration file called `kiexport.json`.
 The name of the file should be exact when running the all of the generic commands except `run`.
 The `run` command will accept a configuration file with any name.
 The configuration file should be placed in the root folder of your KiCad project where the main `.kicad_sch` and `.kicad_pcb` files are located.
 Check the `Mitayi-Pico-D1` folder for an example.
-A copy of tshe default configuration file is integrated into the script to use as the default one.
+A copy of the default configuration file is integrated into the script to use as the default one.
 So if any of the input parameters are missing from your configuration file, the script will use the default values.

 To create a configuration file for your own project, add the `project_name`, the required commands under `commands`.
 The commands can be a simple list of strings, or a nested list.
 You can add any number of instances of the same command.
 The data for the commands should be added under `data`.
 All keys that starts with `--` are directly passed to the KiCad-CLI and anything that starts with `kie_` is a data for the KiExport application.